diversen/zscore-probability/README.md

 # zscore-probability

-The following functions calculate probability from a z-score (as if you looked it up in a z-table)

-It also calculates the z-score from a probability.
+The following functions calculate probability from a z-score and z-score from a probability.

 See [test.js](test.js) for a couple of examples.